tpoisot/ms_pop_networks/ms_revised.md

 existence of inter-specific interactions.
 Here we argue that the current conceptualization of species interaction networks is ill-suited for this task.
-Instead, we propose that future research must start to account for the intrinsic variability of species interaction, then scale up from here onto complex networks.
+Instead, we propose that future research must start to account for the intrinsic variability of species interactions, then scale up from here onto complex networks.
 This can be accomplished simply by recognizing that there exists intra-specific variability, in traits or properties related to the establishment of species interactions.
 By shifting the scale towards